LL.M. Program Eligibility

 You should register and pay for LSAC's LL.M.
 Credential Assembly Service (CAS) at least four to six weeks before your first law school application deadline.
 It takes approximately two weeks for LSAC to process a U.S. transcript or letter of recommendation from the time that it is received; transcripts from non-U.S. institutions may take longer to process.
 LSAC will not send your Law School Report to us until all official transcripts—and your TOEFL score, if required—are received.
 It is your responsibility to make certain that LSAC receives all of your materials in a timely manner.
 More about transcripts ...

 International applicants must register for LSAC's Document Assembly Service.
 We also require LSAC's International Transcript Authentication and Evaluation Service.

 Questions about the LL.M.
 CAS should be directed to LSAC at (215) 968-1001.

-We require all applicants to the LL.M. program to submit their applications through LSAC’s Electronic Application Service.
-Submit your entire application, including the attachments, online through the LSAC electronic application no later than the December 1 deadline.
+We require all applicants to the LL.M. program to submit their applications online through LSAC’s Electronic Application Service.
+Submit your application no later than December 1.

-- Complete the three essay questions and include them, along with your curriculum vitae, as attachments to your application
+Complete the two essay questions and include them, along with your curriculum vitae, as attachments to your application

 Financial aid is not applied for or determined until after admission.
 At that time, we will provide admitted applicants with information on how to apply for financial aid.
 Financial aid is available to all admitted applicants and is based on need.
 Learn more about your options for financial aid.